minimallinux/ajax-github-finder/README.md

 Rerences most of the components. :)

-All files included just run index.html
+All files included just run index and type in search box.